TimoninD/randik-source/README.md

-# refine
+# randiksource

-Refine is a lightweight, extensible object query tool for JavaScript.
+randiksource is a lightweight, extensible object query tool for JavaScript.

-Refine offers:
+randiksource offers:

 * A fluent, easy-to-read API
 * Custom-defined filters